Pay growth eases back sharply as vacancies drop in record run of falls – ONS

 The Office for National Statistics (ONS) said private sector regular earnings, excluding bonuses, rose by 7.3% in the three months to October, down from 7.8% in the previous three months.

-This was the steepest fall in earnings growth since the three months November 2021.
+This was the steepest fall in earnings growth since the three months November 2021 and marks a further pull back from a record high of 7.9% in the summer.

 But despite easing back, pay growth outstripped inflation at the fastest pace for more than two years, up 1.2% after taking Consumer Prices Index inflation (CPI) into account.